SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Annotation guidelines for sentence categorization annotation task

 \subsection{Specific failure cases and error mitigation strategies}

-Based on some of the initial tests that the annotators took we observed there are few types of commonly recurring errors.
-Here are some specific guidelines to minimize those errors.
-I will provide examples.
+Based on some of the initial tests that the annotators took, we observed there are few types of commonly recurring errors.
+We provided additional guidelines to minimize those errors.
+Here are some examples from the guidelines.